Subbuteo Tribute Website.

 I must just mention a final amusing "vintage" feature, which is a brown football.
 This might have to be explained to the young ones!

-The success of the Italian partwork of 2009-2011 (150 issues), has prompted Fabbri to produce a second version.
-Called the "Vintage Edition", this is a completely new range, featuring players based on the classic 1970s heavyweight figure.
-Once again, each issue features a single team from a particular year.
-Again, the magazines are tiny, and the main purpose of the exercise is to sell replica Subbuteo teams.
-The first issue features Liverpool's European Cup winners from 1977, and the second issue has Manchester City's Cup Winners Cup team from 1970.
+The success of the Italian partwork of 2009-2011 (150 issues), prompted Fabbri to produce a second version.
+Called the "Vintage Edition".
+This was a completely new range, featuring players based on the classic 1970s heavyweight figure.
+Once again, each issue featured a single team from a particular year.
+Again, the magazines were tiny, and the main purpose of the exercise was to sell replica Subbuteo teams.
+The first issue featured Liverpool's European Cup winners from 1977, and the second issue had Manchester City's Cup Winners Cup team from 1970.
 As the lightweight partwork featured no English club sides at all, this might suggest an attempt to get this one sold in the UK.
 We shall see.
-The box also mentions Nottm Forest, Aston Villa, PSG, Borussia Dortmund, and the Italian trio of Milan, Inter, and Juventus as planned issues.
+The first box also mentioned Nottm Forest, Aston Villa, PSG, Borussia Dortmund, and the Italian trio of Milan, Inter, and Juventus as planned issues.

 The figure is a new casting, and first impressions are not that great.
 There are better reproductions out there, and there has been criticism on Italian forums.
-The teams are hand-painted, although there is a nice badge on the Liverpool, which I'm assuming is a transfer.
+The teams seem to be a mix of hand and machine printing, although there is a nice badge on the Liverpool, which I'm assuming is a transfer.
 The boxes are also based on the 1970s long box, with a modern twist - for one thing the insert is plastic.
 I suppose this could be falling between two stalls, although they look nice stacked.
-There is a Liverpool FC hologram on the box, so it is an official issue.
+There is a Liverpool FC hologram on the box, so this team was an official issue.

 The advert on the back of the packaging shows old style accessories, with balls and flags being produced with retro logos, plus a green fence and 1970s style bench set.
-The first team is priced at 6.99 euros; the second issue has a DVD (with rules?) and is 9.99 euros.
-After that, the price climbs to 12.99.
+The first team was priced at 6.99 euros; the second issue has a DVD (with rules?) and was 9.99 euros.
+After that, the price rose to 12.99.

 The Italian (Lightweight) Subbuteo Partwork 2009-2011.